-Opportunities may also be available to work with other QuICS Fellows.
+Opportunities may also be available to work with other QuICS Fellows and Adjunct Fellows.

 I am currently seeking outstanding graduate students to work with me at the Joint Center for Quantum Information and Computer Science (QuICS).
 If you are interested in graduate study in quantum computing and you have a strong mathematical background, please consider applying to Maryland.
 You may apply through the following programs:

 Program requirements and the application process are described at the above links.
 When applying, please indicate quantum computing as an area of interest and describe your background in this area.

 You are welcome to email me to let me know of your interest, although this is not required.
 To be considered, you must apply directly through one of the relevant programs.

 The Joint Center for Quantum Information and Computer Science (QuICS) offers Hartree Fellowships to outstanding postdoctoral researchers.
 To be considered for these positions, please consult the job posting on the QuICS website and follow the instructions there.
 You are welcome to contact me to indicate your interest, but applications must be made through QuICS.

 The Joint Center for Quantum Information and Computer Science (QuICS) occasionally has positions available for undergraduate research projects on quantum information, usually during the summer.
 Candidates should have a strong mathematical background and ideally should have at least some basic exposure to quantum mechanics or quantum information.

 In the summer of 2019, I expect to offer a position through the CAAR REU program.
 This program is primarily for US citizens or permanent residents, although international students will also be considered.